TLardy/TLardy.github.io/_posts/2022-11-22-ninth-group-meeting.md

 ---

 The ninth statistics group meeting will take place on Tuesday Nov.
 22nd from 12:30-13:30 in Snellius 176.
-We will be joined by guest speaker Cristian Spitoni from the Utrecht University:
+We will be joined by guest speaker Cristian Spitoni from Utrecht University:

 <em>
 "The major cause of mortality in the ICU (Intensive Care Unit) is represented by secondary infections.
 Therefore, I will discuss the possibility of using Artificial Neural Networks (ANNs) in order to predict the clinical onset of ICU-AI.
 The ANN is trained with high frequency time-series of vital signals (e.g. Heart Rate, Blood Pressure, Breath Rate and SaO_2), obtained from electronic health records (EHR).